jaxjs/jaxjs/README.md

 ##### Cloning elements

 You can also easily clone existing elements and append them to another element.
-You ca pass some overriding attributes to be applied to the new element as well:
+You can pass some overriding attributes to be applied to the new element as well:

 ```js
 $('#existing-element').clone({"id" : "new-element"}).appendTo('#my-div');